MerginMaps/docs/README.md

  - For fixed to the existing documentation, you can do pull request to `main` branch

 ## Dynamic server (for development)
-To change docs locally, run the server, open `http://localhost:3000/` in your browser and modify markdowns
+To change docs locally, run the server, open `http://localhost:8080/` in your browser and modify markdowns

 ```bash
 cd merginmaps/docs
 yarn install
 yarn dev
 ```

-Tip: double-click on the page in the browser and edit the markdown in `http://localhost:3000/` deployment directly

 ## Static generation (for deployments)